Matariki Tauranga Moana

+Each year, the winter stars of Matariki signal the arrival of the Māori New Year.
 Traditionally, the rise of Matariki was a sign to ensure food crops had been harvested and the storehouses were well-stocked for the coming year.
-Matariki also brought communities together to share and to learn from each other.

-Nowadays, Matariki has become a time of revitalisation and resurgence of te reo Māori and mātauranga Māori traditions.
-Matariki is an opportunity to reflect and celebrate our history and make plans for the news layers of our future.
-In doing so, we acknowledge our traditions, language and culture, which gives us a sense of who we are.
+Nowadays, Matariki has become a time of revitalisation and resurgence of te reo Māori and mātauranga Māori.
+Matariki is an opportunity to reflect and celebrate our history and make plans for the future.

-Matariki Tauranga Moana invites everyone to discover the significance of Matariki and explore ways to observe the Māori New Year with whānau and friends.
-Each year we invite you to come along and learn about what Matariki means for our city and our people through a rich programme of events.
+Matariki Tauranga Moana welcomes you to discover the significance of Matariki and explore ways to observe the Māori New Year with whanau and friends.

 Last Reviewed: 18/06/2020